 It is important for landowners to obtain descriptions and license plate numbers of trespassers and he encouraged landowners to use game cameras to do so.
 Because poachers are likely to destroy or remove a camera at a feeder, he recommended mounting a second, well-hidden camera nearby.
-Brandon likes Spartan Gocam cameras (about \$500) for real time monitoring and Reconyx cameras (about \$1200).
-If some individual shoots across a property line onto your property, the shooter can
+Brandon likes Spartan Gocam cameras (about \$500) for real-time monitoring and Reconyx cameras (about \$1200).

-If some individual shoots across a property line onto your property, the shooter can potentially be charged with both "hunting without consent" and "trespassing by projectile".
+If some individual shoots across a property line onto your property, the shooter can potentially be charged with both hunting without consent and for trespassing by projectile.
 However, it is hard to file charges unless something is shot.